1jour1vin

 gastronomy

-"This iconic single-vineyard champagne comes from a steep, south-facing hillside overlooking the Marne River.
-This new cuvée, still young but with magnificent potential, is rich in floral aromas and dense white fruit, streaked with minerality.
-Best enjoyed from 2026 onwards."
+“This iconic single-vineyard champagne comes from a steep, south-facing hillside overlooking the Marne.
+This new cuvée, still young but with magnificent potential, is rich in floral aromas and dense white fruit, with hints of minerality.
+Best enjoyed starting in 2026.”
 (Wine Enthusiast).

 Rated site